 Texas State’s Server Management Technical and Security Standards and Procedures; and

-IT Security maintains a device registry to facilitate compliance with security policies and procedures and assist in diagnosing, locating and mitigating security incidents on the university network.
+Information Security maintains a device registry to facilitate compliance with security policies and procedures and assist in diagnosing, locating, and mitigating security incidents on the university network.
 Server owners must register their servers in this registry and maintain the accuracy of their servers’ registry information.
-IT Security will require the update of registry information in conjunction with the annual information security risk assessment process.
+Information Security will require the update of registry information in conjunction with the annual information security risk assessment process.

 The server owner is responsible for the management, operation, and security of the server.
 At a minimum, the owner must assure the following:

-the server is registered in the device registry described above;
+the server is registered in the device registry described in Section 04.03;

 physical and network access to the server is properly controlled; and